psilons/pypigeonhole-build/docs/impl_notes.md

     - do not call conda deactivate in a script with other conda commands.
 It does nothing sometimes.
-    - do not call conda activate in a script, expecting you are in that environment once you are out of the script.
+    - do not call conda activate in a script, expecting you are in that environment even when you get out of the script.
 You are in that environment only when you are in the script.
     - do not call conda clean -a in a script with other conda commands.
     - The error: [Errno 13] Permission denied: '...\\vcruntime140.dll' happens
       when IntelliJ uses this environment, and we want to recreate this env.